 Nonprofit Elysian Theater seeks to push comedy boundaries without making anyone feel othered.

-’s office has lavished on the billionaire Hollywood executive stands in stark contrast to how they treat activists and organizers.
+The attention the mayor’s office has lavished on the billionaire Hollywood executive stands in stark contrast to how they treat activists and organizers.

 As City Council and the city attorney prepare to enforce the new anti-camping ordinance, Los Angeles Homeless Services Authority is being kept in the dark.